 The explosion of software apps has made property management infinitely more efficient, accurate, profitable and even enjoyable.
 Many of the headaches and hassles traditionally burdening property management professionals have been solved in the cubicles and break rooms of today’s industry-leading software companies.

 While these companies have produced an array of key solutions, choosing them ad hoc will only result in a hodge-podge of software that doesn’t work smoothly together.
-You’ll find yourself jumping from program to program, frequently re-entering information you’ve already entered elsewhere and working within several different user interfaces.
-It generally pays to source your software from a company that covers all the bases with solutions that share information and work seamlessly together.
+You’ll find yourself jumping from program to program, frequently re-entering information you’ve already entered elsewhere and working with several different user interfaces.
+It generally pays to source your software from a company that covers all the bases with solutions that share information and works seamlessly together.

 With this in mind, let’s run through the following checklist regarding the major areas of managing single-family properties.
 Look for:

 - Interaction with owners and tenants

 Today over 70 percent of rental property searches happen online.
 You simply can’t compete as a property manager without a strategy for marketing your properties on the Internet.

 You must start with a first-class website – one that employs best practices proven to convert visitors to warm leads.
 Internet marketing has existed long enough that expert website designers know exactly what captures and holds people’s attention – and then gets them to take action.

 Look for software that lets you easily create new listings, complete with photos, descriptions, pricing, and availability.
 It should provide an easy means of posting your listings to your website, as well as to other sites and listing services you use to advertise your properties.

 Once you have the website, you must ensure visitors can find it in the chaos of companies competing for the same space on the Internet.
 You need an organized program of search engine optimization (SEO), search engine marketing (SEM) and social media to be effective.
 Many property managers outsource these complicated activities to digital marketing experts.